timboudreau/audio_unit_rust_demo/README.md

     * Skip Install - `YES`
   14. Set the *Copyright (Human Readable)* build setting for *each* target to something sane and non-empty, and the *Application Category* to `Music` (if unset, installer creation will fail)
+  15. Set the *entitlements* for the application extension *and* framework to request *Audio Input*, *Outgoing Network Connections* (may be needed for IPC) and *Apple Events* (this is questionable, but I have seen complaints logged in Console and failure to load when this is not set).
+This may mean using the *+Capability* button on the *Signing and Capabilities* project tab and adding *App Sandbox*
-  15. Shut down Xcode, delete the build directory, reopen it, build it and see what's still broken, and iterate until it isn't :-)
+  16. Shut down Xcode, delete the build directory, reopen it, build it and see what's still broken, and iterate until it isn't :-)